krawaller/old-blog-backup/_source/files/posts/2016-02-14-redux-middleware.md

 ### The premise

-This blog post is made up by a series of tiny experiments aiming to **better our understanding of Redux middlewares**.
+This blog post is made up by a series of tiny self-contained experiments aiming to **better our understanding of Redux middlewares**.
 You are assumed to be familiar with the basic functionality of Redux.

 Throughout we'll use a ridiculously simple counter reducer.
 It knows only of a single action, `INCREMENT`, and when that is encountered it increases state with the `by` payload (thus the state is not an object but a simple number):